monica08rc/dig540/02/README.md

 - Locate "vocabulary.json" in your dig540 repository;
 - Locate the 'raw' feed of "vocabulary.json" by following the "raw" button, make note of the URL;
 - In Visual Studio Code, create vocabulary.php and save to your local filesystem;
-- Edit the new vocabulary.php file with the code from the video (the video will show each line of the code written by hand... feel free to follow along but I'll also post the completed code block to Slack so that you can double check your work);
+- Edit the new vocabulary.php file with the code from the video (the video will show each line of the code written by hand... it'll provide good practice to follow along line by line, but I'll also paste the completed code block to Slack);
 - Upload vocabulary.php to your Reclaim hosting account;
 - Once uploaded, find your new web page at **[your domain name]/vocabulary.php**, and paste this new URL into Slack;